Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Generalized Jensen-Shannon Divergence

 where $M$ is the number of distributions, and $\boldsymbol{\pi}=[\pi_1,\dots,\pi_M]^T\in \Delta^{M-1}$.

 \textbf{Loss functions.} We aim to use $\JSnp$ and $\GJSnp$ divergences, to measure deviation of the predictive distribution(s), $f(\vx)$, from the target distribution, $\dve{y}$.
-Without loss of generality, hereafter, we dedicate $\dvp{1}$ to denote the target distribution.\\ $\DJSnp$ loss, therefore, can take the form of $\JS(\dve{y}, f(\vx))$.\\ Generalized $\DJSnp$ loss is a less straight-forward construction since $\GJSnp$ can accommodate more predictive distributions.\\ While various choices can be made for these distributions, in this work, we consider predictions associated with different random perturbations of a sample, denoted by $\mathcal{A}(\vx)$.
-This choice, as shown later, implies an interesting analogy to a popular technique called \textit{consistency regularization}.
-The choice, also, essentially entails no distinction between the $M-1$ predictive distributions.
+Without loss of generality, hereafter, we dedicate $\dvp{1}$ to denote the target distribution. $\DJSnp$ loss, therefore, can take the form of $\JS(\dve{y}, f(\vx))$.
+Generalized $\DJSnp$ loss is a less straight-forward construction since $\GJSnp$ can accommodate more predictive distributions.
+While various choices can be made for these distributions, in this work, we consider predictions associated with different random perturbations of a sample, denoted by $\mathcal{A}(\vx)$.
+This choice, as shown later, implies an interesting analogy to \textit{consistency regularization}.
+The choice, also entails no distinction between the $M-1$ predictive distributions.
 Therefore, we consider $\pi_2=\dots=\pi_M=\frac{1-\pi_1}{M-1}$ in all our experiments.
 Finally, we scale the loss functions by a constant factor $Z=-(1-\pi_1)\log(1-\pi_1)$.
-This seemingly-arbitrary scaling does not affect the behavior of the loss but, as we will see later, makes the analytical presentation of the theoretical statements simpler.
+As we will see later, the role of this scaling is merely to strengthen the already existing and desirable behaviors of these losses as $\pi_1$ approaches zero and one.
 Formally, we have $\DJSnp$ and $\DGJSnp$ losses: